manasvil/RapidPrototyping-CoursePlan/README.md

 [Google Ventures Design
 Team](http://www.designstaff.org/articles/product-design-sprint-2012-10-02.html).

+#### Why do a course plan this way?

+This Rapid Prototyping course plan was made by Manasvi because [RQ/problem statement from paper].
 Manasvi spent time taking the class as well as later acting as a Tteaching assistant for the class and spent time documenting and creating content for this course plan as repository for the community.

-#### Why do a course plan this way?

 A design sprint orients the team and aims our efforts toward a mutual goal.